rekhaDevs/samagragovernance.in/src/pages/team/index.md

       that technological interventions have the power to solve complex issues got strengthened here.
-At the same time, she also started exploring the policy and governance space and saw it is as a potentially effective channel to solve grass-root problems in a sustainable manner.\n\nAn opportunity to leverage technology to create social impact brought her to Samagra.
-Currently she is part of the Digital Haryana Cell.
+At the same time, she also started exploring the policy and governance space and saw it is as a potentially effective channel to solve grass-root problems in a sustainable manner.
+An opportunity to leverage technology to create social impact brought her to Samagra.
+She is currently part of the ADAPT-F&ARD team in Odisha.
     image: /img/Suditi.jpg
     linkedInProfile: 'https://www.linkedin.com/in/suditi-bansal-722704152'
     name: Suditi Bansal
-    project: Digital Haryana Cell
+    project: ADAPT-F&ARD
   - bio: >-
       Sukanya holds a Bachelor’s degree in Economics from St. Stephen’s College, University of Delhi and has previously interned at Boston Consulting Group